ANNUAL POLICY NOTIFICATION

 FMLA requires covered employers to provide up to 12 weeks of unpaid, job-protected leave to “eligible” employees for certain family and medical reasons.
 Employees are eligible if they have worked for a covered employer for at least one year, and for 1,250 hours over the previous 12 months, and if there are at least 50 employees within 75 miles.

 Under some circumstances, paid leave may be substituted for unpaid leave.
 The Wisconsin Family and Medical Leave Act offers benefits to certain individuals who may be ineligible under the federal law.
-For more information, contact the Benefits Specialist in the Office of Human Resources.
-For the complete policy see GEN 3.B.6 in the Faculty and Academic Staff Handbook.
+For more information, contact Human Resources & Workforce Diversity.
+For the complete policy see GEN 3.B.6 in the Policy Directory.
+Employee Rights Under FMLA Poster

 Americans with Disabilities Act & Reasonable Accommodations:

 The University of Wisconsin Oshkosh is committed to providing reasonable accommodations for eligible employees or applicants for employment with documented disabilities as defined by federal and state law.
-Additional information on the Americans with Disabilities Act can be found in section GEN 1.2.(2) in the Faculty and Academic Staff Handbook.
+Additional information on the Americans with Disabilities Act can be found in section GEN 1.2.(2) in the Policy Directory.